lorebooks-wiki/homepage/src/legal/tos.md

 ## Acceptable Use Policy

-The `lorebooks.wiki` domain service is provided for the purpose of providing free subdomains to documentation and wiki websites.
+The `lorebooks.wiki` domain service is provided for the purpose of providing free subdomains primarily to documentation and wiki websites, but we do not limit them to anyone in the wiki communities.
 However, this does not mean they may be used for **any** purpose.
-Like [the Obl.ong domain service][oblong-conduct], we prohibit use of our subdomains for any of the behaviors listed above as unacceptable, and for any of the following:
+Like [the Obl.ong domain service][oblong-conduct], we prohibit use of our service for any of the behaviors listed above as unacceptable, and for any of the following:

 * any activities that intend to or actually generate profits for shareholders or do not act in the public interest